 Travelling solo changed my life.

 I gained all I’d hoped for and more.
 I developed a sense of independence and levels of confidence I’d never had before.
-My anxiety disorder melted away and my panic attacks ceased.
 I fell in love with food, I fell in love with hostels, I fell in love in Southeast Asia.

 I fell in love with a guy, too.
 A traveller who I’ve now been exploring the world with for seven wonderful years.
 He’s a guy who encourages me to see the places I want to, alone if necessary.
 He doesn’t try to clip my wings, and so we often travel separately.
 He understands why solo travel is my jam, but is only too happy to come along for the ride if I want him to.
 He’s the best possible fit for me, and that wouldn’t have been the case if I hadn’t travelled alone before meeting him.